Information on this page will be updated in the spring, so be sure to bookmark this page!

 Course Selection and Program Information

-We have created a Quercus page for new students to help you navigate your course selection and ease your transition into university.
+New students will have access to a Quercus page designed to help you navigate your course selection and ease your transition into university.
 Quercus is a learning management engine and is the University of Toronto’s primary online teaching and learning platform.
-Students who have accepted their UofT offer will receive an email on how to access Quercus.
+Students who have accepted their UofT offer will receive an email on how to access Quercus in May.

 - Vic has a Small Class Requirement, where incoming first-year students must enrol in a small class.
 This includes Vic One, Vic One Hundreds, or a First-Year Foundation One course offered through the Faculty of Arts & Science.

 - Transfer Credits- Please see your Join UofT Portal account for detailed instructions on your expected transfer credits.
-If you have questions after you have received your transfer credit assessment, connect with the Registrar's Office.
+If you have questions after you have received your transfer credit assessment, connect with the Registrar and Academic Advising Office.

 - First-Year Learning Communities: The First-Year Learning Communities (FLC) Program in the Faculty of Arts and Science is designed to improve the transitional experience for first-year students.
 You will develop friendships, form study groups, and develop academic and personal skills.
 Victoria College sponsors two FLC groups in the Life Sciences.
 Open to all first-year students registered in FAS, you can also find FLC groups for Actuarial Science, Computer Science, Economics, Rotman Commerce, Mathematics and Social Science.